elizondovalencia/thefamouscarlos.github.io/README.md

 P.D Please let me know what your people think of the concept, be it postive or negative!
 I want o better my skills and that feedback would help!
 - Best,
 Carlos M.

+For:
+    - Stan Coker
+    - Jorin Slaybaugh (Special Thanks to you!)
+    - Nic Rodriquez (Your input is highly requested)
+    - The Entire Brushfire team!
+(You all look incredible (especially you!))